How do I point my 123 Reg domain name to my 3rd party website?

 This FAQ will help you to point your 123 Reg domain name to a 3rd party website

-The below video and step by step instructions show you how you can point your domain name to a website hosted elsewhere.
+The step by step instructions show you how you can point your domain name to a website hosted elsewhere.

 Log in to your 123 Reg control panel